 That depends on your location.
 A private testing company delivers the Praxis tests to candidates.
 The company has hundreds of locations across the country, and you can find the one nearest to you by checking the exam website.

 Check the exam rules.
 Some states release results immediately, while others will take some time to receive.

-What is the minimum passing score for the Praxis II Health Education exam?
+What is the minimum passing score for the Praxis Health Education exam?